gesistsa/rio/README.md

     ## 9   Biggs Darklighter  Kashyyyk Wookiee
     ## 10     Obi-Wan Kenobi  Corellia   Human

-Note: Because of inconsistencies across underlying packages, the data.frame returned by `import` might vary slightly (in variable classes and attributes) depending on file type.

 ### Export

 Exporting data is handled with one function, `export()`: